udacity/create-your-own-adventure/english/fus-roh-dah/fus-roh-dah.md

 These things are specs of dust compared to you.

+Easily pushed with excellent physics engines

 In a second you can send them all to oblivion.

-but maybe that marshmallows self aware are a deadra lord.
+but maybe that marshmellows self aware are a deadra lord.

 Do you: